 Third times a charm, right? tsk.

-Well, this time was for good because we needed to replace that window and we wanted a clean start, a GIGANTIC do over.
+Well, this time was for good because we have to replace that window.
+Plus, we want a clean start, a GIGANTIC do over.
 All the details about the start of our project, including how we got a massively heavy tub in there are here, and the latest upgrades are all here.
 Take a minute and catch up…it’s a good read.

 Are you ready?
 We are!!

-A big gigantic shout-out to my hubby who is key to this happening, our kids who were patient as we worked, and my Lord for giving us the ability to take this project on to completion.
+A big gigantic shout-out to my hubby who is key to this happening.
+Also, to our kids who were patient as we worked, and my Lord for giving us the ability to take this project on to completion.

 Welcome to our new bathroom…